ingo/ingo.github.io/_recipes/greek_lemon_rice.md

 time: 45 minutes
 title: Greek Lemon Rice
 ---

+Tart and tangy with a pop of green freshness, it's an easy and delicious accompaniment to roasted chicken, grilled seafood, lamb kebabs and more.
+Let it cool before fluffing with a fork.
 This Greek lemon rice will prove you wrong if you think rice is just a dreaded, boring side dish.
 Once you give it a try, it might just become your favorite side of all time!
 This lemon rice pilaf is a fairly popular side dish, you may have sampled a version of it at your local Greek restaurant.

 ### Ingredients